Shani occupies 8th-from-Chandra

 The result is often internal tension as one seals the past into a hard shell and demands that people, places, and ideas remain fixed at some past moment within one's own world even while the external environment is moving gleefully into new futures.

-Shani in the awkward shad-ashtaka 6/8 angle relative to radical lagna suggests health challenges related to rigidity, scarring, and seizures, according to Shani's rashi.
-However whatever the health situation, the native lives a long life indeed.
+Shani in the awkward shad-ashtaka 6/8 angle relative to indriya-lagna suggests health challenges related to rigidity, scarring, and seizures, according to Shani's rashi.
+However, whatever the health situation, the native lives a long life indeed.

 Favorable Conditions for Professor Shani teaching in classroom-8

-Even when uttama or in swakshetra, Shani -8 typically faces adversarial, self-defensive, often overwhelmed conditions that ultimately test Shani's natural stamina and endurance beyond the limits of human life.
+Even when uttama or in svakshetra, Shani -8 typically faces adversarial, self-defensive, often overwhelmed conditions that ultimately test Shani's natural stamina and endurance beyond the limits of human life.

 Drishti shows Survival-narrative impacted areas